• Skip to main content

 I recommend cooking this dish in a ceramic or steel pan because the tomato sauce is acidic and will react with an iron skillet, adding a metallic taste.
 For pan size, you can use a 12-inch pan or a 10-inch pan, but the 12-inch pan holds six eggs more spaciously.
 In my photo I used a 10-inch pan and four eggs but I could have squeezed in six eggs.

 For serving ideas, combine your Shakshuka with grain-free bread options like pita, rolls, bagels, or cauliflower rice.
-And adding a bit of hot sauce or siracha is nice for some added heat.
+And adding a bit of hot sauce or sriracha is nice for some added heat.
 I add a bit of the Yellow Bird sriracha sauce to my plate (it's sweetened with dates).
+For toppings, try crumbled feta cheese or other cheese, yogurt, or cashew cream.

 1. Add the diced onion, red bell pepper, and olive oil and cook for about five minutes or until the onions become translucent.